Probabilistic Soundness Guarantees in LLM Reasoning Chains: Experiments

 \subsection{Controllable Datasets}

-\paragraph{\ourdata{}.} One is \ourdata{}, a synthetic dataset in which the reasoning chain reasons starts from a state A, and reason all the way to another state, say T. All the reasoning rules are provided in the premise, except one, so that from that point on we know that all the claims are unsound: An example of a chain of reasoning is shown in \cref{fig:claimtree-5-example}.
-In this example, rule B -> C does not actually exist, and thus the reasoning steps starting from the second derived step are unsound claims.
+\paragraph{\ourdata{}.} \ourdata{} is a synthetic dataset in which the reasoning chain reasons starts from a state such as AZ, and reason all the way to another state, say VD.
+All the reasoning rules are provided in the premise, except one, so that from that point on we know that all the claims are unsound: An example of a chain of reasoning is shown in \cref{fig:claimtree-5-example}.
+In this example, rule H3 -> VD does not actually exist, and thus the reasoning steps starting from the third derived step onward are unsound claims.
 We can construct reasoning chains with arbitrary length and errors occurring at different places.

 \paragraph{\recipes{}.} \recipes{} is derived from the recipe graphs in CaptainCook4D~\citep{peddi2024captaincook}, where certain actions must follow other actions.
 We then construct base claims using edges in the graph as rules, similar to how we construct the ones in \ourdata{}.
 In addition, we add ingredients to the base claims and randomly drop an ingredient.
 Then, all the claims that require the ingredient and claims that follow them become unsound.
 We extract the ingredients from the claims using GPT-4o-mini.